-Since I became a freelancer, I had never taken the time to share my experience as a marketing consultant.
-As I resume writing, I take this opportunity to share it with you.
-And some advice for those of you who have thought about freelancing.
+When I first became a freelancer, I never took the time to share my experience as a marketing consultant.
+Now that I am writing again, I would like to take this opportunity to share it with you: what I do, what I learned from it, and some advice for those who have been thinking about going solo lately.

 What is a marketing consultant?

 To begin with, I think it might be good to explain what a marketing consultant is.
 If you are a stranger to the advertising world, it may be difficult for you to imagine what I do.
 Especially since there are as many kinds of marketing consultants as there are types of marketing.
 So, to put it simply: a marketing consultant is a professional with extensive experience in marketing, whose mission is to guide others to help them make better choices in his field of expertise.
 To put it even more simply, he is a broker of knowledge in marketing.